LuChengTHU/dpm-solver/README.md

 - DPM-Solver has been used in:
     * [DreamStudio](https://beta.dreamstudio.ai/home) and [StableBoost](https://stableboost.ai/) (thanks for the implementations by [Katherine Crowson's k-diffusion repo](https://github.com/crowsonkb/k-diffusion)).
     * [Stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which supports both DPM-Solver and DPM-Solver++.
 DPM-Solver++2M is the fastest solver currently.
 Also many Thanks to [Katherine Crowson's k-diffusion repo](https://github.com/crowsonkb/k-diffusion).
+    * [Diffusers](https://github.com/huggingface/diffusers), a widely-used library for diffusion models.

+- **2022-11-07**.
+Happy to announce that the multistep DPM-Solver has been supported by [diffusers](https://github.com/huggingface/diffusers)!
+Thanks for all the efforts of huggingface team (and me ^_^).
+Check [this PR](https://github.com/huggingface/diffusers/pull/1132) for details.

 - **2022-10-26**.
 We have updated the **DPM-Solver v2.0**, a more stable version for high-resolutional image synthesis tasks.
 We have the following upgrades:
     - We support the discrete-time DPMs by implementing a picewise linear interpolation of $\log\alpha_t$ for the `NoiseScheduleVP`.